 “However, things could be much more complex in reality.
 For example, consider the possibility that a bigger brain, which is highly heritable, is associated with being a better parent.
 In this case, the association between a bigger brain and test performance may simply reflect the influence of parenting on cognition.
 We won’t be able to get to the bottom of this without more research.”

-One of the notable findings of the analysis related to differences between male and females.
+One of the notable findings of the analysis related to differences between males and females.
 “Just like with height, there is a pretty substantial difference between males and females in brain volume, but this doesn’t translate into a difference in cognitive performance,” Nave says.

 A more nuanced look at the brain scans may explain this result.
 Other studies have reported that in females, the cerebral cortex, the outer layer of the front part of the brain, tends to be thicker than in males.